jamiljann/jamiljann/README.md

 - 👋 Hi, I’m @jamiljann.
 A network engineer from Iran.
-- 👀 I’m interested in python programming language.
+- 👀 I’m interested in python programming language and Django.
 - 🌱 I’m currently learning Tkinter, Django and REST API
 - 💞️ I’m looking to collaborate on new projects of network system programming.
-- 📫 How to reach me .
+- 📫 jsabaghi@gmail.com

 <!---
 jamiljann/jamiljann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.